 The above form-fitting mermaid gown embodies all the elements of Da Silver-Ajayi designs.
 It has a feminine vintage look with exquisite beadwork and an embellished lace edge around the neck.

-Mo Abudu looks stunning in an aquamarine gown.
+Mo Abudu looks stunning in this aquamarine gown designed by LDA.
 It is intricately embellished with tassels and sparkling beadwork. she accessorized it with a beaded purse and Aso-oke headgear.

 Da Silva-Ajayi’s ‘Artistic Statement’ collection was meant to showcase ‘wearable art’.
 The above stunning creations achieve the goal as they feature colorful handpainted motifs.
 They are even more striking as they are set against the background of rich textured fabric.

 Lanre Da Silva Ajayi derives her inspiration from the Victorian era.
 This can be seen in the above black velvet gown that has taffeta ruffles peeping out of the skirt at the bottom.
 The peplum silhouette outfit has a sparkling embellishment at the knee which looks striking against the black background.